 Tear Jerker: Alter Ego

-This troper at least finds it heartbreaking when the parents passes when the PC is still a young man or woman.
-I mean they can seem a bit abusive (especially mum with the soap and everything) but passing due to incurable cancer.
+- When the parents passes when the PC is still a young man or woman.
+They can seem a bit abusive (especially mum with the soap and everything) but passing due to incurable cancer.
 Or dad due to accident is damn harsh.
-I'm glad other relatives ain't involved.